ssjohnson/PersonalBlog/README.md

 So, today I got the new blog post page to enter line breaks.
 JQuery ftw!
 Took me a little while since I'm a bit out of practice, but we're getting there.

 Gonna keep working tonight and we'll see where I get.

+###So Friends
+######3/20/15

+So, I've been gone for a while now.
+Still alive.
+Got the signup working proper, as well as adding a function to delete a user's account.

+--SSJ